508 Lake Shore Dr. ( 504 Lake Shore Dr. )

 1907 - May 2 - D. A. Bradley to E. J. Bradley part outlot 4 Toner's add., Culver $2300

-1908 - Jan 16 - Seely L. VanSchoiack has sol to Ed Bradley the lot adjoing the Brabley hotel
+1908 - Jan 16 - Seely L. VanSchoiack has sold to Ed Bradley the

 on the west for $450.
-Bradley will erecr a building 28 X 100, one story high, to be used as
+Bradley will erect a building 28 X 100, one story high, to be used as

 an amusement resort.
-He had comtracted with the Brunswick company for two bowling alleys
+He had contracted with the Brunswick company for two bowling alleys

 and tow pool tables and as soon as the weather permits wiill commence laying the foundation